DalphinLoser/CustomPackages/README.md

 ## Description
 A free tool designed to automate the package creation, maintenance, and delivery process on Windows.
-Currently supports creating packages for Chocolatey from GitHub releases with plans to expand support more packaging formats and sources.
+It currently supports creating Chocolatey packages from GitHub releases, but its design allows for future expansion, with plans to support more packaging formats and sources.

-## Note
+## Notes
-Originally, this was intended only for my personal use in installing and updating releases from other GitHub-hosted projects.
-The original objective was to fully automate the creation and updating of Chocolatey packages, which can be quite tedious.
-Chocolatey provides an official automatic package builder, which seems to take a similar approach, but is only available with Chocolatey for Business which is priced at $17/year/license with a minimum of 100 licenses.
-I developed this project to provide this functionality to individuals who appreciate automation but don't necessarily have $1,700 to burn for the sake of convenience.
-The project's current focus is on GitHub releases, but its design allows for future expansion.
-Development is now centered on supporting various package types as well as additional sources.
+- Originally, this project was intended for my personal use to automate the creation and updating of Chocolatey packages from GitHub-hosted project releases.
 Please note that when I began this project, I saw it as an opportunity to learn PowerShell.
-So, while the project is functional, I am aware that much of the code can be optimized and rewritten for clarity.
-I plan to do so once the remaining major features are implemented.
+While the project is functional, I am aware that the code can be optimized and rewritten for enhanced clarity.
+I plan to do so after implementing the remaining major features.

+- Chocolatey offers an official automatic package builder, which seems to take a similar approach, but it is only available with Chocolatey for Business, priced at $17/year per license with a minimum purchase of 100 licenses.
+I developed this project to provide similar functionality for individuals who appreciate automation but might not have $1,700 to burn for the sake of convenience.

 ## Features
 ### Completed Features